-- 1.1 In terms of section 10 (1) (c)(i) of the South African Reserve Bank Act, 1989 (Act No 90 of 1989) (the SARB Act), the South African Reserve Bank (the SARB) is required to perform such functions, implement such rules and procedures and, in general, take such steps as may be necessary to establish, conduct, monitor, regulate and supervise payment, clearing or settlement systems.
-Furthermore, the National Payment System Act, 1998 (Act No. 78 of 1998) (the NPS Act) provides for the management, administration, operation, regulation and supervision of payment, clearing and settlement systems in the Republic of South Africa, and for connected matters. - 1.2 The national payment system (NPS) encompasses the entire payment process from payer to beneficiary, and includes settlement between banks.
+- 1.1.
+In terms of section 10 (1) (c)(i) of the South African Reserve Bank Act, 1989 (Act No. 90 of 1989) (the SARB Act), the South African Reserve Bank (the SARB) is required to perform such functions, implement such rules and procedures and, in general, take such steps as may be necessary to establish, conduct, monitor, regulate and supervise payment, clearing or settlement systems.
+Furthermore, the National Payment System Act, 1998 (Act No. 78 of 1998) (the NPS Act) provides for the management, administration, operation, regulation and supervision of payment, clearing and settlement systems in the Republic of South Africa, and for connected matters. - 1.2.
+The National Payment System (NPS) encompasses the entire payment process from payer to beneficiary, and includes settlement between banks.
 The process includes all the tools, systems, instruments, mechanisms, institutions, agreements, procedures, rules or laws applied or utilised to effect payment.
-The NPS is a primary component of the country's monetary and financial system as it enables the circulation of money, assisting transacting parties to make payments and exchange value. - 1.3 In terms of section 12 (1) of the NPS Act, the SARB may from time to time, after consultation with the payment system management body, issue directives to any person regarding a payment system or the application of the provisions of the NPS Act.
+The NPS is a primary component of the country's monetary and financial system as it enables the circulation of money, assisting transacting parties to make payments and exchange value. - 1.3.
+In terms of section 12 (1) of the NPS Act, the SARB may from time to time, after consultation with the payment system management body, issue directives to any person regarding a payment system or the application of the provisions of the NPS Act. - 1.4.
+The Directive for Conduct within the National Payment System No. 2 of 2006 published in the Government Gazette No. 28867, General Notice 680 of 2006 (Directive No. 2 of 2006) regulated the Early Debit Order (EDO) systems since 2006.

-- 1.4 The Directive for Conduct within the National Payment System No. 2 of 2006 published in the Government Gazette No. 28867, General Notice 680 of 2006 (Directive No. 2 of 2006) regulated the Early Debit Order (EDO) systems since 2006. - 1.5 An in-depth investigation into the EDO environment, prompted by inefficiencies in the EDO systems, identified various issues, in both the Authenticated Early Debit Order (AEDO) and the Non-Authenticated Early Debit Order (NAEDO) systems.
-These issues spread across the payment system value chain from the customer who authorises the debit (payer) through to the collector (user), system operators, sponsoring and acquiring banks. - The issues included, amongst others, the growing number of disputes by payers relating to unauthorised debits and user complaints of illegitimate payer initiated reversals.
+- 1.5.
+An in-depth investigation into the EDO environment, prompted by inefficiencies in the EDO systems, identified various issues, in both the Authenticated Early Debit Order (AEDO) and the Non-Authenticated Early Debit Order (NAEDO) systems.
+These issues spread across the payment system value chain from the customer who authorises the debit (payer) through to the collector (user), system operators, sponsoring and acquiring banks. - 1.6.
+The issues included, amongst others, the growing number of disputes by payers relating to unauthorised debits and user complaints of illegitimate payer initiated reversals.
 A key concern for the SARB is the growing mistrust in the EDO systems and increasing complaints of abuse.
-These trends indicated the underlying structural issues to be addressed. - 1.7 This culminated in the issuance of a Terms of Reference (ToR) by the SARB in July 2013, titled: "Collections Review: Terms of Reference for the Payments Association of South Africa".
-The ToR defined the scope and minimum requirements for the design, development and implementation of an appropriate approach to the EDO collections. - 1.8 Following the issuance of the ToR, the 'Authenticated Collections (AC)', initiative was launched with the objective of creating a method of collection that protects both sides of the market (payers and users).
-The Payments Association of South Africa (PASA) in collaboration with the relevant stakeholders was tasked to develop new authentication options for early debit orders that should give payers the opportunity to authorise future dated debit order mandates through an authentication process. - 1.9 Directive No. 2 of 2006 was repealed by the Directive for conduct within the National Payment System in respect of the collection of payment instructions for authenticated collections (AC), published in the Government Gazette No. 40930, Notice No. 475 of 2017 (Directive No. 1 of 2017), to implement AC. - 1.10 Due to the complexity of the AC system, and subsequent to broad consultation and engagement with industry, the SARB amended Directive 1 of 2017 through the publication of the Amendment of the Directive for conduct within the National Payment System in respect of the collection of payment instructions for Authenticated Collections (First Amendment of
+These trends indicated the underlying structural issues to be addressed. - 1.7.
+This culminated in the issuance of a Terms of Reference (ToR) by the SARB in July 2013, entitled: "Collections Review: Terms of Reference for the Payments Association of South Africa".
+The ToR defined the scope and minimum requirements for the design, development and implementation of an appropriate approach to the EDO collections. - 1.8.
+Following the issuance of the ToR, the 'Authenticated Collections (AC)', initiative was launched with the objective of creating a method of collection that protects both sides of the market (payers and users).
+The Payments Association of South Africa (PASA) in collaboration with the relevant stakeholders was tasked to develop new authentication options for early debit orders that should give payers the opportunity to authorise future dated debit orders through an authentication process. - 1.9.
+Subsequent to broad consultation and engagement with industry, the SARB has deemed it necessary to amend the Directive No. 1 of 2017.
+This Directive amends and restates Directive No. 1 of 2017.